bman46/InstagramEmbedDiscordBot/docs/Install.md

 ### Step 6:
 Launch the program.

-On Windows, find the `Instagram Embed Bot.exe` file and open it.
+On Windows, find the `Instagram Reels Bot.exe` file and open it.
 A command line window should open and the bot should indicate that it is online in Discord.

-On Linux and MacOS, find the file named `Instagram Embed Bot` with no extensions.
+On Linux and MacOS, find the file named `Instagram Reels Bot` with no extensions.
 Launch that file and a terminal should appear and the bot should indicate that it is online in Discord.

 ### Step 7:
 Test the bot by typing `/link`.
 Discord should acknowledge the slash command and show you parameters to enter.
 Then, put a link to the Instagram post in the `URL` parameter and hit enter.
 The bot should reply with the contents of the post.